spacemeshos/testnet-guide/ffnet.md

 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.

+## Helping us to improve Spacemesh
+You can help us to improve Spacemesh by reporting to us any bug or issue you come across while using the App.
+Lear how to [submit a bug report](issues).

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.